jiang-taibai/chatgpt-with-date/README.md

 CopyRight © 2024~Present [Jiang Liu](https://coderjiang.com)

 ## X. Changelog

+- **v2.1.0 – 2025-06-02 00:22:54**
+  - **Fix**: Corrected the issue where timestamps were always displayed in local time (#9)
+  - **Optimization**: Prioritize rendering the time labels for the most recent messages first
+  - **Optimization**: Improved rendering performance by pausing timestamp updates when the user is interacting with the page to prevent lag

 - **v2.0.4 - 2024-12-18 10:15:20**
   - **Feature**: Provide a unified DEBUG switch.